 How do I order Pictures and Video from the National Finals Competition?

 You can view and order pictures by going to Propix.com

 Is there an Observers Fee?

-For Hollywood Vibe, the Observers Fee for Classes is $20 a day or $30 for the weekend.
+For Hollywood Vibe, the Observers Fee for Classes is $25 a day or $40 for the weekend.
 You can register to be an observer at registration.
-We do not pre-register observers.
+You can pre-register observers online thru a studio registration.
+Pre-registered rate is $30 for the weekend.
 Competition is FREE to watch.